 One thing Trump will be wary of is putting himself in the same position as Obama over the Iran deal; any agreements the leaders make will need to be based on mutual openness, watertight legal frameworks, and most of all trust.

 The anti-Trump media appear to be in a frenzy to point out deals the president made in his days as a business mogul that went wrong, invariably hinting at hubris and character flaws.
 It is difficult to read the diatribes without sensing a childish spite and the excitement that Trump might fail.
 Quite what this signifies about the authors and editors who produce such pieces is concerning, to say the least.
 Would they rather 20 million people continue to live under a brutal regime, and that the whole world be poised in fear of a nuclear attack, rather than have a president they despise make a success where all others have failed?

 One of the main criticisms leveled at President Trump’s pre-summit preparation is that he is ignoring high-level advisors as they seek to counsel him on making a deal.
 It is being suggested that Trump “does not do research” and that he thinks those that do not follow his own vision “do not exist.”
 Yet here is the historical root of the North Korean issue.

 The same D.C. desk wonks that are decrying Trump’s strategy are the same voices that have failed to achieve anything of substance in the last 50 years of “strategic patience.”
 It is their own hubris that leads them to make snide remarks and belittle Trump’s chances of success; for if The Donald can succeed where they have failed, it would show that they have been wrong since the beginning.
-A Trump victory (which would, in fact, be a world victory) would expose them for what they really are: armchair strategists who have failed to understand the world in which they live.We value your comments!
-Please weigh in on our comment section below.
+A Trump victory (which would, in fact, be a world victory) would expose them for what they really are: armchair strategists who have failed to understand the world in which they live.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com